How To: Kill Mold

 Remember that whenever you are working with bleach, it’s important to wear the appropriate protective gear and to ensure that the room is sufficiently ventilated before you begin the job.

-Fabric and Upholstery
+How to Kill Mold on Fabric and Upholstery

 Before you give up on any fabric that has fallen victim to mold growth, try the following procedure, which may allow you to salvage the item after all.